 The long netting with varying degrees of substance doesn’t float easily or flutter.
 The purposeful, glimmering and cooperative silky dance veils have nothing on these galumphing, stubborn and oddly sculptural yards of tulle.
 These untapped yards of potential not yet tamed into taffeta gowns or crinoline skirts become animated as part of my dancing.
 The awkwardly long fabric is a welcome counterpoint to the routine of working with my body as instrument, text and canvas.

-I leave room for tears and for laughter as this unspeakable joy prevails over my personal trials through illness, pain and disease.
+This unspeakable joy prevails over my personal trials through illness, pain and disease.
 Freedom forged in battle is not easily forgotten.
 What I have learned becomes an opportunity to share with others and I am able to continue learning alongside friends, students and fellow artists.

-The scripture that has been particularly meaningful throughout this journey is Psalm 18:19:
+A tex that has been particularly meaningful throughout this journey is Psalm 18:19:

 He brought me out into a spacious place; He rescued me because He delighted in me.